 In fact, Sinek said, women harbor some natural tendencies that make them especially effective in leadership positions: Women tend to focus more on people than numbers and as a result are empathetic and tuned in.

-Here are the four steps that Sinek recommends entrepreneurs, both male and female, take in order to become a better leader:
+Here are the four steps that Sinek recommends entrepreneurs, both male and female, take to become better leaders:

 1. Establish a tangible vision.